New York Roads - NY 3

 And the other way, where at least the first shield is old.

 After heading east for awhile, NY 3 turns north-south and crosses NY 104 again.
 This sad excuse for an assembly is in Mexico.
-3 is mostly an east-west route, so I don't know if it officially changes directions anywhere or if this is a mispost.
+3 is mostly an east-west route, but the first photo from NY 264 NB proves that NY 3 officially changes directions within the eastern half of Oswego County.

 Sunset in the Carthage-Fort Drum area.